InvestigateSafety/SwattingRegistry/README.md

 Intergrations are in closed source repos one repo per intergration and owned jointly by the vendor and ulimiately Code for America (if CA agrees to take over development).

+# Anti Disclosure Strategy

+Data would be owned by FBI or DHS or both with registry data only shared during swatting.

 # Components

 Combination of: